-OVERVIEW: Dominion Resources, Inc., is a power and energy company.
-Its foundation focuses on education, environmental stewardship, community development, social services, and arts and culture in the states in which it works and serves.
+OVERVIEW: The Dominion Energy Charitable Foundation invests education, environmental stewardship, community development, social services, and arts and culture in the states in which its corporate sister works and serves.

-Most generally speaking, the Dominion Foundation is committed "to improving the physical, social and economic well-being of the communities served by Dominion companies."
-Those communities include a particular focus on Connecticut, Maryland, North Carolina, Ohio, Pennsylvania, Rhode Island, Virginia, and West Virginia (see all the details of geography here).
+PROFILE: The Dominion Energy Charitable Foundation, funded by its corporate sister the U.S. energy provider Dominion, emphasizes grantmaking to fund environmental causes.
+Dominion is committed "to improving the physical, social and economic well-being of the communities served by Dominion companies."
+Those communities include Connecticut, Maryland, North Carolina, Ohio, Pennsylvania, Rhode Island, Virginia, and West Virginia.